A free resource for nonprofit

 receptionist to the Executive Director, to be familiar with online

-activities, so that they can explain its contents to those who ask, and
+activities, so that they can explain its contents to those who ask,

-of their own staff roles.
+part of their own staff roles.
 More on this can be found in Maintaining

-a Web Site and Web Policies and
+a Web Site and Web Policies

 - I have web site content